 EXAMINE YOUR FUTURE

 Once you have determined the best repayment method, make sure you stick to your plan.
 This is especially important if you are using a loan, counseling, or settlement as your method of repayment.

 During your repayment process it is important to reward yourself for meeting your repayment goals.
-For example, when you have paid off your first credit card use cash to treat yourself to a favorite meal or some other affordable indulgence.
+For example, when you have paid off your first credit card, use cash to treat yourself to a favorite meal or some other affordable gift to yourself.
 This can make it easier to work through the difficulties of repayment.

 Once you have repaid everything possible (like all credit cards but not your mortgage), it is important to keep in mind the discipline that helped you in the process.
-Drastically reduce or eliminate your credit card use, especially for impulse purchases.
+You must reduce or eliminate your credit card use, especially for impulse purchases.
 Work to use cash as much as possible.

 You may be having some difficulty deciding which repayment strategy would be best for your situation.
-MONEY FCU offers free financial coaching and has three financial coaching specialists on staff.
+Money FCU has a free financial coach to help get out of debt.
 Take advantage of our experience and talk with one of our coaches today.
 Make an appointment by contacting us today via phone, chat, or email.
 You’ll be glad you did.